 This summer 60 Michigan State University students and faculty lived, worked, played and learned in Detroit as part of DETxMSU.
 The pilot program immersed students from six colleges throughout the city where they were partnered with stakeholders to work on projects ranging from entrepreneurship and business to urban design to media production.

 “Our goal here was to build early partnerships as opposed to saying, ‘We’re from MSU and here to help,’ we asked, ‘What do you need?
-How we can help?’
+How can we help?’
 These are the kind of conversations we had for months prior to when we started ... so the work the students are doing has a lasting impact.” - Joshua Sapotichne, MSU assistant professor in political science.

 Setting youth up for success